 Generally, a county assessor is delegated to calculate the value for a specified tax district.
 The properties are valued on a yearly basis and the county assessor is responsible for making amendments to last year’s valuation depending on how the market has changed since then.
 The assessed value is calculated as a percentage of the fair market value of the property.

 The assessment is based on real estate data.
-The assessors are required to visit the site and make assessments which would then help them arrived at a fair market value.
+The assessors are required to visit the site and make assessments which would then help them arrive at a fair market value.
 The requirements for the site visit and parameters for the calculation vary from state to state.

-Practically, this can cause a lot of problems for homeowners.
+This can cause a lot of problems for homeowners.
 For one, if the market value has fallen since the last valuation, the assessed value is going to be higher.
 As a result, despite a lower fair market value, the homeowner will still need to pay taxes on a higher valuation.

-As a homeowner you have to right to dispute the assessed value on your property if you think it isn’t correct.
+As a homeowner, you have to right to dispute the assessed value on your property if you think it isn’t correct.